 I met my beautiful wife Nikki at Texas State University in 1996.
 After graduating with degrees in Psychology we were later married.
 Together we have three sons by way of adoption and birth and serve as foster parents.
 Before moving to the Puget Sound, I served as a minister to college students in Houston Texas and Bryan-College Station.
 I left collegiate ministry to study at The Southern Baptist Seminary in Louisville, Kentucky.
 After completing seminary, I accepted a call to serve as a pastor of Journey Church.
 I am passionate about seeing lives transformed by the good news of the gospel.
 My family loves skiing, traveling, cook outs with friends, supporting orphan ministry and foreign missions.

-Elder, Executive Pastor
+Elder, Children & Families Pastor

 I was born and raised in Australia until the fall of 1992 when my family moved to Spokane, Washington.
 It was during my time at West Valley High School in Spokane when I first met my future wife Jesseca.
 I graduated from Western Washington University with a degree in Psychology in the spring of 2000 and started a career in wireless telecommunication that fall.
 Jesseca and I were married in 2001 and are the proud parents of son Riley and daughters Regan and Reese.
 Our family began attending Journey Church in December 2007 and over the next several years the Lord developed a growing passion for ministry and the local church in my heart and in the fall of 2012 I joined Journey’s staff to pursue ministry full time, serving as part time Pastor of administration at Journey and developing a church support ministry providing strategic development and planning support to local churches throughout the Puget Sound area and beyond.
-SInce October 2015 I have been serving as Journey's full time executive pastor.
+Since October 2015 I have been serving at Journey full time.

 Ben grew up in Woodinville, WA but also moved around quite a bit.
 He knew he loved the pacific northwest and decided to attend college at Seattle Pacific University where he met his wife Carly.
 Ben works as a software developer at a small company in Bellevue and when the weather is nice sometimes bikes from the home he shares with Carly and their daughter JulieAnna.
 The Daniels family loves to have people over and has been known to pack their condo to standing room only with promises of Ben's homebrew and Carly's famous meals.
 They love the fellowship that sharing social activities with your biblical community creates.
 Ben and Carly have learned that the things that are important (family, career, marriage, friends) sit on the foundation of Christ.
 They view full devotion to Jesus Christ as submitting these "second level" elements of their lives in obedience and seeking that the Holy Spirit would conform them to the image of Christ.
 They feel so blessed to have their marriage, family, and lives transformed that they live to encourage, challenge and participate with people to see the same work in their lives.